AAL Forum 2017 Programme

 Building trust and confidence in the performance of the AAL Marketplace

-The objective in this session is, to highlight AAL domain activities and projects by addressing the challenges of increasing AAL adoption through a focus on product and service assessment traceable forms of quality assurance.
-Specifically, it will elaborate on exploring innovative AAL assessment methodologies, developmental reference frameworks, system and service ontologies and taxonomies.
-These framework tools can help characterise and connect diverse user demands with supply side innovation, and foster more collaborative and improvement-oriented processes for greater co-design approaches, enhance the provision of adaptable solutions better matching diverse needs, and show real capacities to adapt as the technologies and services, themselves, constantly evolve.
+Specifically, the workshop will elaborate on exploring innovative AAL assessment methodologies, developmental reference frameworks, system and service ontologies and taxonomies.
+These framework tools can help characterise and connect diverse user demands with supply side innovation, and foster more collaborative and improvement-oriented processes for greater co- design approaches, enhance the provision of adaptable solutions better matching diverse needs, and show real capacities to adapt as the technologies and services, constantly evolve.

 Workshop 14 – 9h00-10h30